Sharp Restricted Isometry Property Bounds for Low-rank Matrix Recovery Problems with Corrupted Measurements: Main Results

-The results presented above are all about the locations of the local minimizers.
-They do not automatically imply the global convergence of local search methods with a fast convergence rate.
-To provide performance guarantees for local search methods, the next theorem establishes a stronger property for the landscape of the noisy problem that is similar to the strict saddle property in the literature \citep{ge2017no}, which essentially states that all approximate second-order critical points are close to the ground truth.
-For notational convenience, in the following $\nabla^2f(\hat X)$ refers to the Hessian of the objective function $f$ in the matrix form, i.e., $\nabla^2f(\hat X)$ is the matrix satisfying the equation
+The results presented above are all about the location of the local minimizers.
+They do not directly lead to the global convergence of local search methods with a fast convergence rate.
+To provide performance guarantees for local search methods, the next theorem establishes a stronger property for the landscape of the noisy problem that is usually called the strict saddle property in the literature, which essentially says that all approximate second-order critical points are close to the ground truth.